heidtJJ/Multi-Thread-Restaurant/README.md

 # multi-thread-restaurant
-This project is a mock-up of service at a restaurant.
-This is an extension It involves multiple producers, or waiters, and multiple consumers, or customers.
-It also incorporates IO.

 Our restaurant is an upscale à la carte restaurant, that allows customers to order one of several three course menus.
 This restaurant has one or more waiters.
 Each waiter waits on one or more customers.
 Each